@ibnlanre/portal

 const itemsStore = createStore<string[]>([]);

-type CountType = InferType<typeof countStore>; // number
+type CountType = InferType; // number

-type ItemsType = InferType<typeof itemsStore>; // string[]
+type ItemsType = InferType; // string[]

-type NameType = InferType<typeof nameStore>; // string
+type NameType = InferType; // string

 // Use inferred types in function parameters